-Perform this task to configure a list of SmartZone IP addresses on the ICX device.
+Complete the following steps to configure a list of SmartZone IP addresses on the ICX device.

-1. Enter the manager active-list command followed by one or more priority IP addresses for the SmartZone as shown in the following example.
+1. Enter the manager active-list command followed by one or more priority IP addresses for the SmartZone device, as shown in the following example.

-IP addresses listed are examples only.
+The IP addresses listed are examples only.